seanbaxter/circle/README.md

 }
 return 0;
 ```
 This construct makes writing execution alternatives for each member of a variant class very natural.
 The underlying switch mechanism remains exactly the same, because the translation from _type-id_ to typed enumerator is performed at compile-time.

 ## Variant

+Full variant examples coming soon.

 ## Generic dispatch